Juno (spacecraft): Solar panels

-Juno is the first mission to Jupiter to use solar panels instead of the radioisotope thermoelectric generators (RTG) used by Pioneer 10, Pioneer 11, the Voyager program, Ulysses, Cassini–Huygens, New Horizons, and the Galileo orbiter.
-It is also the farthest solar-powered trip in the history of space exploration.
-Once in orbit around Jupiter, Juno receives only 4% as much sunlight as it would on Earth, but the global shortage of plutonium-238 at the time, as well as advances made in solar cell technology over the past several decades, makes it economically preferable to use solar panels of practical size to provide power at a distance of 5 a.u. from the Sun.
+Juno is the first mission to Jupiter and the Outer Solar System to use solar panels instead of the radioisotope thermoelectric generators (RTG) used by Pioneer 10, Pioneer 11, the Voyager program, Ulysses, Cassini–Huygens, New Horizons, and the Galileo orbiter.
+Once in orbit around Jupiter, Juno receives only 4% as much sunlight as it would on Earth, but the global shortage of plutonium-238 at the time, as well as advances made in solar cell technology over the past several decades, makes it economically preferable to use solar panels of practical size to provide power at a distance of 5 AU from the Sun.

 The Juno spacecraft uses three solar panels symmetrically arranged around the spacecraft.
 Shortly after it cleared Earth's atmosphere, the panels were deployed.
 Two of the panels have four hinged segments each, and the third panel has three segments and a magnetometer.
 Each panel is 2.7 by 8.9 m providing 50 sqm of active cells – the largest on any NASA deep-space probe at the time of launching.

 The combined mass of the three panels is nearly 340 kg.
 If the panels were optimized to operate at Earth, they would produce 12 to 14 kilowatts of power.
 Only about 486 watts were generated when Juno arrived at Jupiter, projected to decline to near 420 watts as radiation degrades the cells.
 The solar panels will remain in sunlight continuously from launch through the end of the mission, except for short periods during the operation of the main engine and eclipses by Jupiter.
 A central power distribution and drive unit monitors the power that is generated by the solar panels and distributes it to instruments, heaters, and experiment sensors, as well as to batteries that are charged when excess power is available.
 Two 55 Ah lithium-ion batteries that are able to withstand the radiation environment of Jupiter provide power when Juno passes through eclipse.